Public NHL data modeling

 Data science

 Consider this section separate from the rest.
-Each question that we decide to answer of our newly modeled data will live in this bucket.
-For example, one of the projects that spawned from this was the nhl-breakouts project
+Each question that we decide to answer of our newly modeled data lives in this bucket.
+In v1 this was a handful of notebooks; in the 2026 rebuild it became a proper, packaged ML effort - a calibrated expected-goals model with temporal validation and experiment tracking.

 Resources